transp-or/public_transportation/docs/source/new_case_study_walkthrough.md

 `20_prepare.sbatch`, `30_preflight.sbatch`, `40_benchmark.sbatch`,
 `50_fit.sbatch`, and `60_validate.sbatch` with `afterok` dependencies.
-Each wrapper uses `SLURM_SUBMIT_DIR`, the frozen `uv` environment, explicit CPU, memory, and wall-time requests, and persistent output/error paths.
+Each wrapper uses `SLURM_SUBMIT_DIR`, the frozen `uv` environment, explicit CPU, memory, and wall-time requests, and (when overridden as above) persistent output/error paths.
 Copy the wrappers rather than inventing a second stage order; adjust resources only after the warm benchmark justifies the change.

 `00_bootstrap_prior.sbatch` is intentionally a long-run job: its example requests 24 hours, 8 CPUs, and 32 GB of memory.
 Review those requests against